bharathi7401/coss-ai4x/dhruva-observability/OPENAPI_GUIDE.md

-# Dhruva Enterprise Plugin: OpenAPI Specification
+# Dhruva Observability Plugin: Python Integration Guide

 ## Overview

-The Dhruva Enterprise Plugin provides a comprehensive OpenAPI 3.0 specification that documents all available endpoints, request/response schemas, and integration details.
-This specification enables:
+The Dhruva Observability Plugin provides a comprehensive OpenAPI 3.0 specification that documents all available endpoints, request/response schemas, and integration details.
+This guide focuses on Python integration and usage.

-- **API Documentation**: Automatic generation of interactive documentation
-- **Client SDK Generation**: Generate client libraries in multiple languages
-- **API Testing**: Import into tools like Postman, Insomnia, or curl
-- **Integration**: Easy integration with external systems
-- **Validation**: Request/response validation and type checking

 ## Available Formats